federerlee/ottemo-node-experiment/README.md

 # Deprecated

 Ottemo is democratizing ecommerce for the Small and Medium Enterprise.
 This repository was experimental and allowed us to validate our intentions.
-We have since moved to a different platform and will be releasing our new platform in coming weeks.
+We have since moved to a different platform and will be releasing our new platform in the coming weeks.
+For more information, please visit our [website](http://ottemo.io).

 ## Ottemo Installation Instructions and Getting Started